Rongorongo: Discovery

 Eugène Eyraud, a lay friar of the Congrégation de Picpus, landed on Easter Island on January 2, 1864, on the 24th day of his departure from Valparaíso.
 He was to remain on Easter Island for nine months, evangelizing its inhabitants.
 He wrote an account of his stay in which he reports his discovery of the tablets that year:

+There is no other mention of the tablets in his report, and the discovery went unnoticed.
+Eyraud left Easter Island on October 11, 1864, in extremely poor health.
+Ordained a priest in 1865, he returned to Easter Island in 1866 where he died of tuberculosis in August 1868, aged 48.

 Destruction

-In 1868 the Bishop of Tahiti, Florentin-Étienne "Tepano" Jaussen, received a gift from the recent Catholic converts of Easter Island.
+In 1868, the Bishop of Tahiti, Florentin-Étienne "Tepano" Jaussen, received a gift from the recent Catholic converts of Easter Island.
 It was a long cord of human hair, a fishing line perhaps, wound around a small wooden board covered in hieroglyphic writing.
 Stunned at the discovery, he wrote to Father Hippolyte Roussel on Easter Island to collect all the tablets and to find natives capable of translating them.
 But Roussel could only recover a few, and the islanders could not agree on how to read them.